zephyrproject-rtos/zephyr/doc/devices/dts/device_tree.rst

 the project is compiled.

 A temporary fixup file is required for device tree support on most devices.
-This .fixup file resides in the dts architecture directory and has the same name as the master .dts file.
-The only difference is the suffix is .fixup.
+This .fixup file by default resides in the board directory and is named dts.fixup.
 This fixup file maps the generated include information to the current driver/source usage.

 Device tree file formats
 ************************